 HiPeCC supports WSU Strategic Goal #4: Accelerate the discovery, creation and transfer of new knowledge

 Wichita Eagle on May 27, 2013: "Wichita engineer's virtual models for aerospace testing are miles above other methods, industry experts say."
 Read more here.

-Here is a one page brochure describing HiPeCC capabilities.
+Here is a one page brochure describing HiPeCC capabilities and contact info.

 Here is "Introduction to Parallel Computing" from Lawrence Livermore National Laboratory.